 'China could convince Pak for dismantling terror safe havens'

-By Lalit K Jha Washington, Jan 7 (PTI) China could play a "helpful role" in convincing Pakistan that it is in its national interest to crackdown on terror safe havens, a senior White House official has said.
+(Eds: Rephrasing intro) By Lalit K Jha Washington, Jan 7 (PTI) With the Trump administration determined to eliminate terror safe havens in Pakistan, the US is hoping that China will play a helpful role in convincing its close ally that it is in its national interest to crackdown on these sanctuaries, a senior White House official has said.

-The official said China shares some of the concerns of the US about the terror issue in Pakistan and Washington is seeking to work with Beijing and other regional players to convince Islamabad about the need to crackdown on terror groups.

 The official said that dismantling terrorist safe havens in Pakistan is key to bring stability in Afghanistan and in the region.